ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

   is (0,0), it must disable pointer authentication for the process or give an error message.

-Platforms may replace the base compatibility model with a platform specific model.
+Platforms may replace the base compatibility model with a platform-specific model.

 .. raw:: pdf